Cheap dairy, Trader Joe's: What Canadians missed most about driving to the US | News

 Cheap dairy, Trader Joe's: What Canadians missed most about driving to the US

-With the US announcing its land border will reopen to fully vaccinated Canadians in November, many people are already planning their first post-pandemic trip.
+With the US announcing its land border will reopen to fully vaccinated Canadians in November, many northern neighbours are already planning their first post-pandemic trip.

-The US land border has been closed to non-essential travellers for nearly 20 months due to the COVID-19 pandemic, and some of our favourite activities that are only a few hours’ drive have seemed incredibly far away.
+The US land border has been closed to non-essential travelers for nearly 20 months due to the COVID-19 pandemic, but that will all change next month.

-Here’s a roundup of some of the things Canadians will be able to do again next month:
+Here’s a roundup of some of the things Canadians are most looking forward to:

 Many couples and families have been separated for months by the border closure, and this holiday season could be the first time in a long time Canadians can drive to see their relatives in the US.